telefonicaid/fiware-monitoring/ngsi_adapter/README.md

 ## Installation

-Adapter is distributed as a Debian (.deb) package.
-Assuming FI-WARE package repositories are configured, just use the proper tool (such as `apt-get`) to install `fiware-monitoring-ngsi-adapter` package.
+Adapter is distributed as a Ubuntu (.deb) or CentOS (.rpm) package.
+Assuming FIWARE package repositories are configured, just use the proper tool (such as `apt-get` or `yum`) to install `fiware-monitoring-ngsi-adapter` package.
 These distributions are currently supported:

 * Ubuntu 12.04 LTS
+* CentOS 6.3

 During installation process, Node.js engine version is checked and package dependencies are resolved using `npm` tool.
 Upon successful installation, Linux